League of Nations: Membership

+Organization

-Principal organs
+Permanent organs

 The main constitutional organs of the League were the Assembly, the council, and the Permanent Secretariat.
 It also had two essential wings: the Permanent Court of International Justice and the International Labour Organization.
-In addition, there were several auxiliary agencies and commissions.
+In addition, there were several auxiliary agencies and bodies.
 Each organ's budget was allocated by the Assembly (the League was supported financially by its member states).

 The relations between the assembly and the council and the competencies of each were for the most part not explicitly defined.
 Each body could deal with any matter within the sphere of competence of the league or affecting peace in the world.
 Particular questions or tasks might be referred to either.

 Unanimity was required for the decisions of both the assembly and the council, except in matters of procedure and some other specific cases such as the admission of new members.
 This requirement was a reflection of the league's belief in the sovereignty of its component nations; the league sought a solution by consent, not by dictation.
 In case of a dispute, the consent of the parties to the dispute was not required for unanimity.

 The Permanent Secretariat, established at the seat of the League at Geneva, comprised a body of experts in various spheres under the direction of the general secretary.
 Its principal sections were Political, Financial and Economics, Transit, Minorities and Administration (administering the Saar and Danzig), Mandates, Disarmament, Health, Social (Opium and Traffic in Women and Children), Intellectual Cooperation and International Bureaux, Legal, and Information.
 The staff of the Secretariat was responsible for preparing the agenda for the Council and the Assembly and publishing reports of the meetings and other routine matters, effectively acting as the League's civil service.
 In 1931 the staff numbered 707.